10 Things to Do in Canggu in Bali (Including Tips for First-Time Visitors)

 Make sure your hotel has a shallow pool area.
 Babies and infants will love playing in the shallow ends of pools and it keeps everyone safe and happy for hours, especially when the ocean is too rough to swim in.
 MASMARA Resort has a shallow section, and Casa Gypsy has a long step on one end that our toddler loved frolicking in.

 The vast majority of restaurants and beach clubs in Bali have kids menus and high chairs.
-If you are looking for kid-friendly cafes and restaurants in Canggu I recommend Milk & Madu on Beach Road or its Berawa branch for play areas, Monsieur Spoon in Pererenan which has a lovely indoor kids area and Parklife kids club and restaurant which has a fun water play area.
+If you are looking for kid-friendly cafes and restaurants in Canggu I recommend Milk & Madu on Beach Road or its Berawa branch for play areas; Dolan Restaurant next to the Lawn with a huge outdoor play area; the brand new Mai Main Playground which has indoor and outdoor play areas and a shallow pool; and Parklife kids club and restaurant which has a fun water play area.

 We especially loved having lunch overlooking rice paddies at Parklife, and their nasi goreng was simply delicious.